docker/docs/ee/ucp/admin/configure/ucp-configuration-file.md

 There are two ways to configure UCP:
 - through the web interface, or
-- importing and exporting the UCP config in a TOML file.
-For more information about TOML, see [here on GitHub](https://github.com/toml-lang/toml/blob/master/README.md))
+- by importing and exporting the UCP config in a TOML file.
+For more information about TOML, see [the TOML README on GitHub](https://github.com/toml-lang/toml/blob/master/README.md))

 You can customize the UCP installation by creating a configuration file at the time of installation.
 During the installation, UCP detects and starts using the